Have you ever seen a controversial, unethical ad that has left you scratching your head? Well, you’re not the only one.

-The Ad: Nivea is a German skincare brand that is known for manufacturing antiperspirants, face creams, and plenty of other cosmetics.
+The ad: Nivea is a German skincare brand that is known for manufacturing antiperspirants, face creams, and plenty of other cosmetics.
 To promote one of their new invisible antiperspirants, Nivea decided to use the tagline “white is purity” on their social media campaign.
 The ad featured a woman wearing a white top while looking out the window with the slogan in bold blue letters.

 This ad was just one of a number of other ads from the same campaign to promote their new product.

-The Problem: As you can probably see from the advert above, the choice of words for this campaign was very poorly chosen.
+Why it’s an unethical ad: As you can probably see from the advert above, the choice of words for this campaign was very poorly chosen.
 To make things worse, they specifically aimed the campaign at people in the Middle East which caused many people to call the advert racist.

 Dove – Lotion Ad

-The Ad: Similar to Nivea, Dove is a popular skincare brand that targets numerous countries around the world with their moisturizers, deodorants and hair care products.
+The ad: Similar to Nivea, Dove is a popular skincare brand that targets numerous countries around the world with their moisturizers, deodorants and hair care products.
 In 2017, Dove released a social media ad on their Facebook page of a black woman “transforming” into a white woman.

 The advert showed a black woman removing her top to reveal a white woman underneath after using Dove’s body lotion.
 As you can probably tell, there are many things wrong with this advert.

-The Problem: The controversy caused by the advert is as clear as day.
+Why it’s an unethical ad: The controversy caused by the advert is as clear as day.
 Not only is the advert racist, but it’s also insulting to viewers.